sauvikgon/XSpeed/README.md

 `sudo make all`

-The tool executable with the name *XSpeed-plan* will be installed in the build directory.
+The tool executable with the name *XSpeed-plan* will be created in the *build* directory.

+Testing:
+Contributors should write unit-tests for their code contributions and keep them in the *testFiles* directory.
+If test-cases as files are required, then all test-cases should be kept in the *testcases* directory To run the tests,

+`cd tests`

+`sudo make all`

+The test executable with the name *XSpeed-test* will be created in the *test* directory.